 Dogwood Alliance has been the driving force of change among industries reliant on the resources of Southern forests since 1996.

-Ten years ago, we initiated a unique collaborative between conservation organizations, landowners and corporate partners like Staples, Forestland Group and Columbia Forest Products to innovate solutions that are driving the shift to a 21st century economy, that maintain and financially value our standing forests and the ecosystem services they provide.
+In 2007, we initiated a unique collaborative between conservation organizations, landowners and corporate partners like Staples, Forestland Group and Columbia Forest Products to innovate solutions that are driving the shift to a 21st century economy, that maintain and financially value our standing forests and the ecosystem services they provide.
 We called it the Carbon Canopy Project.

 A report from the project, Carbon Canopy: Lessons from Nearly a Decade of Developing Forest Carbon Projects in Southern Appalachia, includes valuable technical, economic, and social knowledge that was gained and should serve as a roadmap for using the carbon market to protect forests and improve management in working forest landscapes.